aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/workflows.rst

     from aiida.plugins import CalculationFactory, DataFactory

 you need to import functions developed in the previous sections.
-If you haven't done so already but them in the same folder where you store all your modules and then add the following imports:
+If you haven't done so already put them in the same folder where you store all your modules and then add the following imports:

 .. code:: python